 Of course, she had to think about the practical side as well.
 It was a good thing she’d finished the roof on her little house the other day.
 The snow was a definite announcement of winter, and she could feel the chill in her bone.
 So after admiring its’ beauty for a while, she headed over to her cooking area to try to warm up by the fire.

-Cordelia wasn’t the only person admiring the beauty of the falling flakes that evening.
-One untamed magic sage stopped in their tracks for a brief moment before approaching her camp site to appreciate the nature’s scene.
+Cordelia wasn’t the only person out there who’d been somewhat interrupted by the falling flakes that evening.
+One untamed magic sage stopped in their tracks for a brief moment before approaching her camp site, looking towards the sky.

 The tiniest shack that didn’t even have glass in the windows did not seem to offer much cover from the elements.
 Was it even big enough to fit a bed?
-Was there more to the place that they were missing?
+Was there more to the place that they were not seeing?

 Morgyn’s eyes traversed the camp site, spotting Cordelia light the fire at a makeshift fire pit.